plasmapotential/HEAT/README.md

 The appImage is available under the Releases tab on this github page.
 The docker container is available via docker hub.
 See the tutorials link below for more information on installation.

-The developer is Tom Looby, a Postdoctoral Researcher at Oak Ridge National Laboratory.
-The project began during Tom's PhD.
+The developer is Tom Looby, a Scientist at Commonwealth Fusion Systems.

 This project is open source under the MIT license.

-Tom's email:  loobytp@ornl.gov
+Tom's email:  tlooby@cfs.energy

 ## Installation and Tutorials
 HEAT installation instructions and tutorials can be found here: